bitrise-io/devcenter/docs/ios/known-xcode-issues.md

 This is a rare issue, caused by running a **non shared Scheme**.

+`xcodebuild` can only work with **shared Schemes** and user schemes (auto created by Xcode.app).
+`xcodebuild`, unlike Xcode.app, __does not__ auto create user schemes, it can only work with __shared schemes__ and already existing user schemes (Xcode.app creates the user scheme when you open the project in Xcode.app __on the specific Mac machine the first time__, for schemes which are not marked as shared).
-`xcodebuild` can only work with **shared Schemes**.
-If you try to run a command on a non shared Scheme it usually manifests in a "scheme not found" error, but we saw projects where it resulted in `xcodebuild` hanging, instead of an error message.
+If you try to run a command on a missing / non shared Scheme it usually manifests in a "scheme not found" error, but we saw projects where it resulted in `xcodebuild` hanging, instead of an error message.